PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 #### Logging with Morgan

-Another alternative logger is the morgan logger, which can output logs in different formats which can be defined using preset labels (such as common, which provides standard Apache log output), with tokenized strings or with a function.
+Another alternative logger is the Morgan logger, which can output logs in different formats.
+These can be defined using preset labels, a tokenized string or a function.

-We'll use Morgan to make our Express server log out common Apache log messages:
+We'll use Morgan to make our Express server log messages in the common Apache log format,

 Let's copy the `express-views` folder from our previous recipe into a new folder we'll call `express-morgan-logging`,